LorenzzoPagotti/UE-Gameplay-Systems-Library/README.md

 This library currently contains the following systems:

 ### 1. AI System (Patrol & Chase)
 A foundational AI system featuring a custom C++ AI Controller that uses Unreal's Perception System and a Behavior Tree to drive behavior.
 The AI autonomously patrols an area, detects players via sight, and gives chase.
+If the AI loses sight, it instantly go to the last known location and start searching for the player.

 * **Key Source Files:**
     * [`ACustomAIController.h`](Source/NewPortfolio/Public/CustomAIController.h)